gladed/zenchart/README.md

 ## Deployment

 1. Create a new application in Google App Engine
-2. Copy the ID into .gaeid
+2. Copy the application ID into `.gaeid`
 3. From the root folder run `dev/update`